Valuations for rating and taxing

 What are rating valuations?

-Every three to five years Landgate values all properties in the state to complete what is known as a general valuation.
+Landgate values all properties in the state to complete what is known as a general valuation.
+Properties rated on a Gross Rental Value (GRV) basis are revalued every three to five years.
+Rural properties rated on a Unimproved Value (RUV) basis are revalued every year.
 Rating valuations are assessed at a ‘snapshot in time’ to reflect the property market for the metropolitan area or a country council area on the same date.

 What is a Gross Rental Value (GRV)?

 The GRV is the gross annual rental value of rateable property.

 All properties within a local government area are assessed at the same date.
 Rental evidence is collected at that date and used to determine the fair rental value for each property.
 The most recent date of valuation for properties in the metropolitan area is 1 August 2015.

 Rental values are influenced by factors like location, the age of a building, building materials, size, the number of car shelters and if there is a pool.
 By analysing property rents against these attributes and characteristics it is possible to assess a valuation for all properties – whether they are rented or not.